 Reflective listening is called this because you essentially reflect what a person has said back to them.
 To practice reflective listening, use statements that begin with:

 - What I hear you saying is…

 - I get the sense that this has been difficult…

 By practicing reflexing listening as a salesperson, you can further build trust – and show empathy – with your prospects by demonstrating that you understand who they are and what their situation is.

-I’ve used reflexive listening in discovery calls, follow-up calls, and in meetings numerous times.
-In a sales conversation, reflexive listening helps you to confirm that your supposition or understanding is correct and to show your prospect that you were fully attuned to what they were saying.
+I’ve used reflective listening in discovery calls, follow-up calls, and in meetings numerous times.
+In a sales conversation, reflective listening helps you to confirm that your supposition or understanding is correct and to show your prospect that you were fully attuned to what they were saying.

 Building on the techniques you utilize when practicing reflective listening, summarizing allows you to accomplish a few goals: